ogukei/webgpu-sandbox/README.md

 DEMO: https://ogukei.github.io/webgpu-sandbox/?2024

-You will need Chrome version above 102 such as Canary builds to run WebGPU at the moment.
+You will need the Chrome version above 102 on the Windows/macOS environment.

+Chrome on Linux is not currently supported since its WebGPU feature is disabled by default.
+In that case, you will need some experimental flags enabled such as `Unsafe WebGPU` feature via `about:flags`

 ## Setup